 Careful though.
 Python isn’t vectorized like R is, so the following code might not work as expected.

-languages = ['French', 'Spanish', 'English']
+= ['French', 'Spanish', 'English']

-times = ['3 years', '1 year', 'my entire life']
+languages = ['3 years', '1 year', 'my entire life']

 print(f'I have been speaking {languages} for {times}.
 I feel accomplished.')